A stable implementation of a data-driven scale-aware mesoscale parameterization: Curvilinear coordinates, varying layer thickness, numerical schemes and boundary conditions

 \subsection{Numerical discretization}

-The rate of change of the KE due to parameterization (Eq. \eqref{eq:ZB_thickness}) up to the boundary fluxes is given by:
+The rate of change of the KE due to the parameterization (Eq. \eqref{eq:ZB_thickness}) after integration by parts is given by:

-where $\nabla \mathbf{u}$ is the velocity gradient (VG) tensor and $(:)$ is the tensor contraction over two indices \cite{eyink1995local}.
-In Cartesian coordinates the components of VG tensor have a simple form $(\nabla \mathbf{u})_{ij} = \partial_j u_i$.
-The energy contribution from the deviatoric component of $\mathbf{T}$ (Eq. \eqref{eq:ZB_momentum_flux}) is zero because it is orthogonal to the VG tensor:
+where $\nabla \mathbf{u}$ is the velocity gradient tensor and $(:)$ is the tensor contraction over two indices \cite{eyink1995local}.
+In Cartesian coordinates the components of velocity gradient tensor have a simple form $(\nabla \mathbf{u})_{ij} = \partial_j u_i$.
+The energy contribution from the deviatoric component of $\mathbf{T}$ (Eq. \eqref{eq:ZB_momentum_flux}) is zero because it is orthogonal to the velocity gradient tensor:

-However, the Eq. \eqref{eq:ZB_energy_flux} does not hold numerically when the Arakawa C grid staggering is used.
-Because $D$, $\zeta$ and $T_{xy}$ are defined in the corner of the grid cell, but $T_{xx}$, $T_{yy}$ and $\widetilde{D}$ are defined in the center of the grid cell.
-We propose the following energy-conserving discretization of the deviatoric stress:
+However, the Eq. \eqref{eq:ZB_energy_flux} does not hold numerically when the Arakawa C grid staggering is used, because $D$, $\zeta$ and $T_{xy}$ are defined in the corner of the grid cell, but $T_{xx}$, $T_{yy}$ and $\widetilde{D}$ are defined in the center of the grid cell.
+We propose the following energy-conserving discretization of the deviatoric stress $\mathbf{T}_{\mathrm{d}}$:

 where $\overline{(\cdot)}^{x,y}$ is a linear interpolation from corner to center or vice versa.
 Terms in the RHS of Eq. \eqref{eq:ZB_scheme} are defined in different points but cancel after summation over the domain because the interpolation operator is self-adjoint up to the boundary conditions (Section 4.1.2 in \citeA{madec2008nemo}).
 Energy-conserving discretization on a non-uniform grid is given by computing the interpolation $\overline{\zeta D}^{x,y}$ in a conservative way, i.e. by weighting with the local grid cell area.
 Note that exact energy conservation property is lost when coefficient $\kappa_{BC}$ or layer thickness $h$ vary spatially or when the spatial filters are applied.